 What is domestic violence?
 What is civil harassment?
 A domestic violence restraining order is a court order that restrains a party from abusing another person with whom they share a close relationship.
 Civil harassment orders are made by those who are not sharing a close relationship.
 Abuse is defined as intentionally or recklessly causing bodily injury, sexual assault, placing a person in reasonable apprehension of imminent serious bodily injury, threatening, striking, harassing, destroying personal property, or disturbing the peace of another.

 I want to get a guardianship.
 How do I get guardianship?
 Individuals often hire family law attorneys to apply for guardianship.
 Guardianships are granted when a court finds a need for one individual to care for another individual’s well-being or property.

 How do I adopt a child?
 Do I need to go to court to adopt?
 Attorneys practicing family law can be very helpful to those who wish to assume the parenting role of another.
 Most adoptions involve adults who want to adopt a child.
 During adoption, the biological or legal parents rights are terminated.
 Adoption not only creates a new legal relationship but also severs a prior legal relationship.

+I want to see my grandchild.
+How do I get to see my grandchild?
 The legal right that grandparents have to see and interact with their grandchildren will most likely require the assistance of a family law attorney.
 Should a grandparent be denied contact with their grandchild, they will have to obtain a court order granting them the right to visitation.

+Who gets my things when I die?
 An area of family law that addresses the disposition of a person’s estate.
 The process of anticipating and arranging for the management and disposal of a person’s estate is undertaken during the person’s life to ensure their requests are enforced after death.